 David described a number of challenges he faced.

 As classes went to remote during the Spring 2020 semester, it became a little bit hard for me to adjust to the remote classes—I am an in-person person and adjusting to online classes was relatively difficult.
-I remember times that I missed online classes because I selept off or there were other matters calling for attention.
+I remember times that I missed online classes because I slept off or there were other matters calling for attention.
 My biggest challenge was the poor internet connectivity in my apartment—I could barely use it for anything.

 Fiona described her struggle staying motivated.